JoshuaWise/blue-rpc-protocol/docs/spec.md

 ### 8.2.
 WebSocket payload limits

 Implementations MAY enforce a limit on the size of individual WebSocket messages that they receive, to limit memory consumption.
-However, implementations MUST support receiving WebSocket messages at least 256 KiB in size.
+However, implementations MUST be capable of receiving WebSocket messages with at least 131,200 bytes of ["Application data"][1].
+If the [permessage-deflate][4] WebSocket extension is being used, the implementation also MUST be capable of receiving messages with at least 131,200 bytes of "Application data" *after* decompression.

-When sending Stream Chunks associated with an Octet Stream, Peers SHOULD limit the size of each Stream Chunk to be less than or equal to 256 KiB.
+When sending Stream Chunks associated with an Octet Stream, Peers SHOULD limit each slice of Stream Data to be less than or equal to 128 KiB (131,072 bytes).
+This will ensure that the total payload length (including any overhead from MessagePack serialization and permessage-deflate compression) will be no greater than 131,200 bytes, thus ensuring that all conforming implementations will be capable of receiving the Stream Chunk.
+Note that implementations MAY choose to send smaller slices of Stream Data, for performance reasons.
+It is RECOMMENDED to size slices at 64 KiB or 128 KiB to maximize throughput, or 32 KiB or 16 KiB to maximize responsiveness.

 If a Peer receives a message whose size exceeds their supported limit, they SHOULD close the WebSocket connection with a status code of "1009".